dinilbose/ismrpy/README.md

 # ismrpy

-Reads ismr files and provides with panda data frame
+Reads ismr files and provides with a panda data frame

 ## Getting Started
 ### Prerequisites